 THE ELIMINATE PROJECT: WE BUILD A HEALTHY WORLD

 To every Kiwanis member who is taking the time to visit this website.
 Thank you for your interest and for being a Kiwanian.
-I know that YOU are the one, and if I am elected Kiwanis International Trustee, together, WE WILL make a difference!
+I know that YOU are the one, and if I am elected Kiwanis International Vice President, together, WE WILL continue to make a difference!